Deep hypothermic circulatory arrest: Research

 One of the anticipated medical uses of long circulatory arrest times, or so-called clinical suspended animation, is treatment of traumatic injury.
 In 1984 CPR pioneer Peter Safar and U.S. Army surgeon Ronald Bellamy proposed suspended animation by hypothermic circulatory arrest as a way of saving people who had exsanguinated from traumatic injuries to the trunk of the body.
 Exsanguination is blood loss severe enough to cause death.
 Until the 1980s, it had been thought impossible to resuscitate people whose heart stopped because of blood loss, resulting in these people being declared dead when cardiac resuscitation failed.
 Traditional treatments such as CPR and fluid replacement or blood transfusion are not effective when cardiac arrest has already occurred and bleeding remains uncontrolled.
 Safar and Bellamy proposed flushing cold solution through blood vessels of patients with deadly bleeding, and leaving them in a state of cold circulatory arrest with the heart stopped until the cause of bleeding could be surgically repaired to allow later resuscitation.
 In preclinical studies at the University of Pittsburgh during the 1990s, the process was called deep hypothermia for preservation and resuscitation, and then suspended animation for delayed resuscitation.

 The process of cooling people with fatal bleeding for surgical repair and later resuscitation was finally called Emergency Preservation and Resuscitation for Cardiac Arrest from Trauma (EPR-CAT), or EPR.
 It is presently undergoing human clinical trials.
 In the trials, patients who experience clinical death for less than five minutes duration from blood loss are being cooled from normal body temperature of 37 °C to less than 10 °C by pumping a large quantity of ice-cold saline into the largest blood vessel of the body (aorta).
 By remaining in circulatory arrest at temperatures below 10 C, it is believed that surgeons have one to two hours to fix injuries before circulation must be restarted.
 Surgeons involved with this research have said that EPR changes the definition of death for victims of this type of trauma.

+A 2021 study of 101 patients that underwent Deep hypothermic circulatory arrest found that none of them had anything that could be described as a Near-Death Experience.